Battle of the Golden Spurs: Battle

 The field near Kortrijk was crossed by numerous ditches and streams dug by the Flemish as Philip's army assembled.
 Some drained from the river Leie (or Lys), while others were concealed with dirt and tree branches, resulting in an uneven terrain that made cavalry charges, the main French battle tactic, less effective by limiting the momentum and maneuverability of horsemen and their mounts.
 The French assigned scouting parties to cover the marsh with wood planks, but they were driven off before the task was finished.
 The Flemish placed themselves in a strong defensive position, in deeply stacked lines forming a square.
 The rear of the square was covered by a curve of the river.
 The front presented a wedge to the French army and was placed behind larger rivulets.

 The 1,000 French crossbowmen began the battle by attacking their 900 Flemish counterparts and succeeded in forcing them back.
 Eventually, the French crossbow bolts and arrows began to hit the main Flemish infantry formations' front ranks, but inflicted little damage due to the strong defensive lines.

 Robert II of Artois expressed concern that his outnumbered infantry would be overwhelmed by the Flemish soldiers positioned on the other side of the brooks.
 Furthermore, the Flemish would then have their formations blocking the brooks physically and a successful French cavalry crossing would be extremely difficult.
 He therefore recalled his foot soldiers to clear the way for 2,300 heavy cavalry arranged into two attack formations.
-The French cavalry unfurled their banners and advanced on the command "Forward!"
+The French cavalry unfurled their banners and advanced.